Guide to the

 If the reference asset appreciates more than the cap level:

-The Buffer Strategy seeks to provide a total return that equals the predetermined cap level.
+The Target Buffer Strategy seeks to provide an outcome aligned with the predetermined cap level.

 Upside